-By comparing equation 26.42 to equation 26.10 you can see that γ = 5/3 for a monatomic gas in three dimensions.
+You can see that γ = 5/3 for a monatomic gas in three dimensions.
 See table 26.1 for other examples.
-Because of its role in equation 26.49, γ is conventionally called the ratio of specific heats.
-This same quantity γ is also called the adiabatic exponent, because of its role in equation 26.44.
+Because of its role in equation 26.50, γ is conventionally called the ratio of specific heats.
+This same quantity γ is also called the adiabatic exponent, because of its role in equation 26.45.
 It is also very commonly called simply the “gamma” of the gas, since it is almost universally denoted by the symbol γ.

-Using the same sort of arguments used in section 26.4, we find that equation 26.37 still holds, since it only requires the total energy to scale like α−2.
+Using the same sort of arguments used in section 26.4, we find that equation 26.37 still holds, since it the main requirement is a total energy that scales like α−2.

 Continuing down the same road, we find:

 Some typical values for γ are given in table 26.1.
 As we shall see, theory predicts γ = 5/3 for a monatomic nonrelativistic nondegenerate ideal gas in three dimensions.
 For polyatomic gases, the gamma will be less.
 This is related to the number of “quadratic degrees of freedom” as discussed in section 26.7.

 Gas θr/K T/K γ 2/(γ−1) He 293.15 1.66 3 H2 85.3 92.15 1.597 3.35 .. ..
 293.15 1.41 4.87 N2 2.88 293.15 1.4 5 O2 2.07 293.15 1.4 5 Dry air 273.15 1.403 4.96 ..
 293.15 1.402 4.98 ..
 373.15 1.401 4.99 ..
 473.15 1.398 5.03 ..
 673.15 1.393 5.09 ..
 1273.15 1.365 5.48 ..
 2273.15 1.088 22.7 CO 2.77 293.15 1.4 5 Cl2 .351 293.15 1.34 5.88 H2O 293.15 1.33 6 CO2 293.15 1.30 6.66Table 26.1: Values of θr and γ for common gases